Darlene Anderson: Life and skating career

 At age nineteen, she was awarded Rookie of the Year 1958.
 Anderson traveled across the U.S. with her team, but she would be sent home to California when the teams performed in the segregated South.
 Looking back, Anderson reflected: "They knew I wouldn't be able to eat with them or live with them, and they didn't want me to go through that.
 I was the only Black person, and they were so nice and trying to make me at home.
 Even though it didn't register that they were trying to look out for me, they were trying to keep me safe."

 Anderson was mentored by Gerry Murray, a star skater on the New York Chiefs team.
 In 1959, her coach Buddy Atkinson Sr. said, "She's terrific.
 She has speed, stamina, the competitive spirit and a wealth of natural ability."
 In her first year, she earned $75 a week.
 In addition to her first team, the Brooklyn Red Devils, Anderson played on many teams, including the San Francisco Bay Bombers, New York Chiefs, Los Angeles Braves, Hawaiian All-Stars, Arizona Raiders, San Francisco Clippers, and Detroit Devils.

 She retired from skating in the 1970s, when she was in her early thirties.
-After retirement, she worked as a parimutuel clerk, becoming the first black woman to be a paramutuel clerk with the Southern California Racing Association.
+After retirement, she worked as a parimutuel clerk, becoming the first black woman to be a parimutuel clerk with the Southern California Racing Association.
 She also worked for a consulting firm, training people to get positions in show business.

 In 2009 Anderson was inducted into the Roller Derby Hall of Fame.